Configuration Reference

 The language specifies one of the Supported Languages.

-Note when using a non-shell language your project must have this language specified as a dependency or the script will fail to run.
+When using a non-shell language your project must have this language specified as a dependency or the script will fail to run.

 Standalone